Walter Atkinson Award

 Scope and Eligibility

-A nomination must be a written paper, either first presented at a RINA-supported conference in Australia, or first published in a RINA-supported publication in Australia.
-Examples include, Pacific 2017 IMC and The Australian Naval Architect journal.
+A nomination must be a written paper, either first presented at a RINA-supported technical meeting or conference in Australia, such as Indo-Pacific 2022 IMC, or first published in a RINA-supported publication in Australia.
 A paper presented at a Section meeting is eligible provided it is accompanied by a written copy of the paper submitted to the Section (or Division).
+The paper may be written following its presentation.

 Members of the Award sub-committee are not eligible.